ReVanced-Extended-Community/Community-Guides/community-wiki/patching & setup info.md

 5. Tap the 3 dots in the upper-right corner of your screen and open the Developer settings.

-6. Scroll down and enable Unknown sources.
+6. Scroll down and enable "Unknown sources".